huwarr/BALLS/README.md

 Afterwards, your score gets recounted (if needed), your cursor get set at the default position, and one randomly-colored ball appears on random free cell.
 If accidentally "the line" gets complete, reset happens again.

-4. Game ends in two conditions.
+4. Game ends in three conditions.

+First (EMERGENCY EXIT): if you hit "Space" button, the game will fifnish.
+You will get a message about game interruption and you score.

-First: you clear the board - YOU WIN
+Second: you clear the board - YOU WIN

-Second: the is no free space left on the board, and no lines to hit - YOU LOSE
+Third: the is no free space left on the board, and no lines to hit - YOU LOSE